 3. Abstracting the frequency ranking result.

 For step 1, prospective interference level of GCOs is calculated, and then weighted interference graph is derived by the calculated prospective interference level.
-One example of weighted interference graph G is shown in Figure cc, where cc(a) shows the scenario of GCOs distribution and cc(b) shows the generated graph for the scenario.
+One example of weighted interference graph G is shown in Figure cc, where Figure cc(a) shows the scenario of GCOs distribution and Figure cc(b) shows the generated graph for the scenario.
 In the graph, each vertex represents a GCO.
 The weight on each arc represents the prospective interference, which exceeds a predefined threshold, denoted by Itail→head.
 The operational frequencies of each GCO are treated as weight for corresponding vertex.
 Especially, frequency utilization pattern information is in connection with the associated operational frequency.
-Upon modeling the system with weighted interference graph, graph theory can be utilized to solve the resource allocation among the involved GCOs.
+Based on modeling the system with weighted interference graph, graph theory can be utilized to solve the resource allocation among the involved GCOs.

 Figure cc Example of weighted interference graph

-For step 2, the GCOs in this weighted interference graph G are sorted by greedy algorithm.
+For step 2, the GCOs in this weighted interference graph G are sorted by a greedy algorithm.
 The greedy algorithm sorts the frequencies and GCOs in some ordered sequence.
 Then estimate each frequency along the frequency sequence.
-For each frequency, estimate along the GCO sequence to see if each GCO could be added to a vertex set, which can use the identical operational frequency for all element vertices and can satisfy interference constraints among the elements.
+For each frequency, estimate along the GCO sequence to see if each GCO can be added to a vertex set, which can use the identical operational frequency for all element vertices and can satisfy interference constraints among the elements.
 In sorting the frequencies and GCOs, the following rules are adopted.

 (a) The high-efficiently utilized frequency shall be treated as higher rank than the other frequencies;